-Call me crazy, or call me a freak, but cutting and maintaining moderate nail length, plays an integral part of foot care, and it definitely has its advantages.
+Call me crazy, or call me a freak, but cutting and maintaining moderate nail length plays an integral part of foot care, and it definitely has its advantages.

 In fact, research published by the Mayo Clinic confirmed that appropriately cutting toenails can lessen the likelihood of severe foot pain, discomfort, and infection caused by ingrown nails.

-Remember the technique is essential when cutting toenails.
-Therefore, the next time you decide to nip your toenails, be sure to use appropriate toenail clippers for best results and try to cut the nail straight across.
+Remember that technique is essential when cutting toenails.
+Therefore, the next time you decide to nip your toenails, be sure to use appropriate toenail clippers for best results, and try to cut the nail straight across.
 Make sure you are not going too short with the trim as this may result in the nail curling and growing into the skin, especially if you wear closed-toed shoes regularly.

 Another advantage of keeping moderate nail length is that the nails will harbor less dead skin and dirt underneath them.
 So the goal is neater nails and cleaner toes.

-2. Get a Salon Pedicure Once Per Month
+2. Get a Salon Pedicure Once per Month

 Trust me; your feet absolutely deserve it.
 Sure, you could do your pedicure at home yourself if you want to, but most times, it's just not the same as having a professional do it for you.

 Just imagine relaxing and having someone else give your worn-out feet some TLC.
 You like to kick your feet up, don’t you?
 Right!
-But now, your feet want to kick its toes up, too.
+But now, your feet want to kick their toes up, too.

 A professional and sensible salon pedicure can bring back even the worst feet.
 Well, that depends on the skills of your pedicurist and the amount of time they spend on your feet.

-Nonetheless, a good soak in some warm water, followed by some dead skin removal, nail shaping, massage, and polish should do the trick.
+Nonetheless, a good soak in some warm water followed by some dead skin removal, nail shaping, massage, and polish should do the trick.

 3. Wear Appropriate Shoes